openharmony/docs/en/application-dev/reference/apis-arkweb/js-apis-webview.md

                controller: this.businessController
              });
            })
-         // Web components used for services
+         // The Web component used for the service.
          NodeContainer(this.businessNode);
        }
      }